Table of Contents

-Anyone who has filled out a confirmation statement will know how easy it is to make mistakes, particularly if any changes need to be entered on the form.
-And even if all the information is correct at the time of filing, it can soon become out of date.
-Fortunately amending a confirmation statement is normally very straightforward.
+If you have ever had to complete a confirmation statement for Companies House, you will know how easy it is to make a mistake.
+This is particularly true if you need to report any changes on the form.
+And even if all of the information is correct at the time of filing, it can soon become out of date.
+Fortunately, amending a confirmation statement is usually very straightforward.

-In this blog, we will consider how a confirmation statement can be amended if a mistake is made when filing it, or if it contains out-of-date information.
-But first, let’s have a recap of the purpose of a confirmation statement.
+In this post, we will explain how to amend a confirmation statement if you make a mistake or need to update information that is now out of date.
+But first, let’s recap the purpose of a confirmation statement.

 What is a confirmation statement?

-All companies are legally required to submit at least one confirmation statement to Companies House every 12 months – whether or not any of the company information has changed.
+All companies are legally required to submit at least one confirmation statement to Companies House every 12 months, regardless of whether any of the company information has changed.

-- Via paper directly to Companies House by posting to Companies House or uploading pdf copies of the documents using the Upload a document to Companies House service.
+- By completing the forms on paper and posting them to Companies House, or by scanning or uploading PDF copies of the documents using the Upload a document to Companies House service.

-If any company information has changed since the last confirmation statement was filed, it will be necessary to update Companies House with the latest details.
+If any company information has changed since the last confirmation statement was filed, you will need to report the changes to Companies House.

-Certain types of information can simply be updated by filing a new confirmation statement:
+You can update the following details by filing a new confirmation statement:

 - Changes to the principal business activities or standard industrial classification (SIC)